thayerw/dwm-thayer/README.md

 ## Installation

-For instructions on how to install and run dwm, see the README file in the [master branch](https://github.com/thayerwilliams/dwm-thayer/tree/master), or visit <https://dwm.suckless.org/>.
+For instructions on how to install and run dwm, see the upstream [README](https://github.com/thayerwilliams/dwm-thayer/blob/master/README), or visit <https://dwm.suckless.org/>.
 My configuration has no additional requirements beyond what is normally needed to build and execute dwm.